-Capacitive rf plasma discharges are widely used in the semiconductor industry for etching and deposition processes.
-Computer modeling is commonly used to understand and improve the performance of such devices^{1,2}.
-Recently, inductively coupled devices employing magnetic fields have been used for the same purpose.
-Resonant excitation methods are in general more efficient than the non-resonant ones3.
-Inductive discharges have more variable parameters than capacitives ones, and it is not yet clear which parameters are important enough to warrant extensive numerical analysis.
+Capacitive radio-frequency (rf) plasma discharges are widely used in the semiconductor industry for etching and deposition processes.
+Computer modeling is commonly used to understand and improve the performance of such devices.
+1,2 Recently, inductively coupled devices employing magnetic fields have been used for the same purpose.
+Resonant excitation methods are in general more efficient than nonresonant ones.3 Inductive discharges have more variable parameters than capacitive ones, and it is not yet clear which parameters are important enough to warrant extensive numerical analysis.

 In a theoretical analysis of the helicon wave discharge, Chen4-6 suggested that the high rate of energy absorption may be due to Landau damping of the helicon wave.
 Subsequent experiments by the authors and other groups have verified this hypothesis.
 On the other hand, the theoretical model of a uniform plasma in a uniform magnetic field does not necessarily represent the experimental situation.
-In this paper we give evidence that effects not usually considered in theoretical studies have a significant influence on the helicon discharge.
-More detailed theory, including computational modeling, can be done usefully only after a stage of experimental modeling, in which the important experimental parameters are found.
+In this article, we give evidence that effects not usually considered in theoretical studies have a significant influence on the helicon discharge.
+More detailed theory, including computational modeling, can be done usefully only after the important experimental parameters are found, in apparatus built for this purpose, rather than for the ultimate application.
+Such probing studies may be called experimental modeling.